-- Attend Higher Education launch workshop - Receive your copy of The Beau Soleil University Guide and discuss this with your parents - What sort of university system do you think is right for you?
+- What are you best at? - What sort of university system do you think is right for you?
 The UK or the US?
 A hybrid?
-Other places? - What are your criteria for choosing the right university for you?
+Other places? - What are your criteria for choosing the right university for you? - What subjects are you choosing?
+Do these choices play to your strengths? - Are you choosing subjects which enable you to get the highest point scores?